-Saru Ramanan is the Southern California Program Manager for Study Smart Tutors, Inc. — an SAT/ACT preparation company that works with schools, outreach programs, and college access organizations to provide efficient and effective test preparation — and brings her experience in program development, social enterprise, and strategic communications to the CAP board.
+Saru Ramanan is the Director of Learning and Collaboration for the Southern California College Access Network and brings her experience in program development, social enterprise, and strategic communications to the CAP board.

 Saru earned her Master’s of Public Administration from the University of Southern California, where she concentrated in Nonprofit Management and Policy.
 She holds a Bachelor of Arts degree in English Literature and Composition from The Ohio State University.

-With a deep interest and experience in social justice work, Saru’s career has involved working with large, public programs, nonprofit initiatives, and grassroots international development efforts, and has focused around serving children and families.
+With a deep interest and experience in social justice work, Saru’s career has involved working with large, public programs, nonprofit initiatives, private enterprise, and grassroots international development efforts, and has focused around serving youth, children, and families.
 She lives in Pasadena with her dog, Zilla.